chrisvest/stormpot/package-info.md

           slot.release(this);
         }

-When release is called, the object returns to the pool.
-When the object is no longer considered valid, because it got too old, then it is returned to the Allocator through the {@link stormpot.Allocator#deallocate(Poolable)}
+When `release()` is called, the object returns to the pool.
+When the object is no longer considered valid, because it got too old, then it is returned to the `Allocator` through the {@link stormpot.Allocator#deallocate(Poolable)}
 method.
-The DAO is holding on to a Connection, we would like to have this closed when the object is deallocated.
-So we add a method that the Allocator can call to close the Connection, when deallocating an object:
+The DAO is holding on to a `Connection`, we would like to have this closed when the object is deallocated.
+So we add a method that the `Allocator` can call to close the `Connection`, when deallocating an object:

     ::: java
         private void close() throws SQLException {